-Ministry of the Environment: Prohibit Environmental Compliance Approvals(ECA) Intent:
+Ministry of the Environment, Conservation and Parks: Prohibit Environmental Compliance Approvals (ECA)

-The Ministry of the Environment and Climate Change is required to prohibit activities within the Environmental Compliance Approval (ECA) process where they would be significant drinking water threats under Subsection 39 of the Clean Water Act, 2006.
+The Ministry of the Environment, Conservation and Parks is required to prohibit activities within the Environmental Compliance Approval (ECA) process where they would be significant drinking water threats under Subsection 39 of the Clean Water Act, 2006.

-New waste disposal site that requires an Environmental Compliance Approval Although the Environmental Compliance Approval process is considered to be rigorous, prohibition of the activity through the ECA process was determined to be the most appropriate approach.
+New waste disposal site that requires an Environmental Compliance Approval Non-Agricultural Source Material Plans (NASM)

+Although the Environmental Compliance Approval process and NASM plans are considered to be rigorous, prohibition of these future activities through the ECA and NASM process was determined to be the most appropriate approach.
 This was for the same reasons as outlined in the rationale provided for the uses of Section 57 prohibition for future occurrences of this threat that are not subject to an ECA.